 Chehalem boasts a rich history of innovation, sustainability, and exceptional quality.
 Known for our single-vineyard Pinot Noirs and an open-minded approach to white wines, ask anyone who visits Chehalem, we love to talk about our wine!

 A: Where the vines grow, and in what type of soil, influences the flavors, aromas, and textures of wine.
 Terroir is essential, especially for Pinot noir.
 When you visit Chehalem, guests have the opportunity to try wines from three unique estate vineyards planted in three distinct designated winegrowing regions of the Willamette Valley AVA. – Tracy Timmins, Vice President of Operations & Consumer Sales

-Q: What kinds of varietals are grown at Chehalem?
+Q: What varietals are grown at Chehalem?

 A: Riesling, Pinot noir, Gamay Noir, Grüner Veltliner, Pinot Gris, and Chardonnay.
 We pride ourselves on specializing in unique varietals (i.e. Grüner Veltliner) that you wouldn’t typically see in the Valley.
 It’s what makes Chehalem so unique and innovative! – Eileen McCartin, Event Coordinator

 Q: What wine should I serve at my upcoming party?